environmental-data-science/envdatasci/Readme.md

 		* [A Quick Intro](https://www.youtube.com/watch?v=K2Yb1nXTmYM) (3 minutes)
 		* [A Full Tutorial](https://youtu.be/7wfPqAyYADY) (25 minutes)

+1. Fork this repository to create a local copy in your github account.
+Do this by clicking the "Fork" button in the upper right corner of the [repository home page](https://github.com/environmental-data-science/eds-217/).

 1. Login to the class server using your Bren user ID.

 > Note: You will need to be on campus or connected to UCSB's VPN to access the server.